 According to Rushton et al (2010), the inventory function has moved from being perceived as an administrative support where there was little or no support and comprehension of the importance of good inventory management by top management in the past to the contribution that it could make to corporate success as more enlightened organizations are beginning to accept that inventory management is a vital ingredient to overall business success.
 This chapter will review related literature that are related to the subject of this study highlighting some of the current strategies that are assisting practitioners to increase performance in the area of inventory management.
 The chapter will consider empirical and theoretical literature involve in the subject matter.

-2.1 Theoretical Review
+2.1 Definition of Key Concepts

 This section encompasses Inventory management, Inventory Control Techniques.